jiesutd/YEDDA/README.md

 Updating...
 ====
+* 2018-Oct-20, Convert the config file into JSON format.
 * 2018-Oct-20, YEDDA has a slight update in which shortcut maps can be edited, stored and switched seamlessly.
 * 2018-May-07, Repository is renamed as YEDDA now!
 * 2018-May-01, Our paper has been accepted as a demonstration at ACL 2018.